Downtown Design Plan

 The Brattleboro Downtown Design Plan project will implement participatory planning techniques – including a pop-up demonstration (the Better Block Challenge in September) and a design charrette (Places for People in October) – to envision and build consensus around future changes to the public spaces and infrastructure in downtown Brattleboro (see study area map).

-We are conducting a short survey as part of the Downtown Design Plan.
-Please take a few minutes to share your impressions of downtown, how you use the public spaces (streets, sidewalks, parks, parking lots) downtown and what improvements you would like to see to those spaces.
+We have been conducting a short survey as part of the Downtown Design Plan.
+Thank you to the more than 500 Brattleboro residents who have responded!
+If you haven’t done so already, you can still take a few minutes to share your impressions of downtown, how you use the public spaces (streets, sidewalks, parks, parking lots) downtown and what improvements you would like to see to those spaces.

 Better Block Challenge